 Schedule a Presentation for Your School

-To schedule a presentation, or if you have any questions, please contact Janie Nordman at [email protected].
+To schedule a presentation for your 3rd to 12th grade students, or if you have any questions, please contact Janie Nordman at [email protected].